NoCompromises/laravel-project-standard/README_TEMPLATE.md

 **Normal project setup**

 With the certificates, our environment, and Docker setup, the rest of these steps will be typical steps for any Laravel project.
-The one key difference is that instead of running tools like npm, composer and artisan directly, we need to run them from inside the container.
+The one key difference is that instead of running tools like composer and artisan directly, we need to run them from inside the container.
 This is very important.
 If we run the tools from our host environment, all the guarantees about versions of tooling will no longer apply.